woleogounchi/Image-Gallery-App/README.md

 * Use React Router to set up routes for three default topic pages and a search page.
 * Use the Fetch API or a tool like Axios to fetch data from the Flickr API and use it to display images in your app.
 * Add logic to handle the search and various requirements of the project.
-* Add to the supplied CSS to personalize the project
+* Add to the supplied CSS to personalize the project.